nguyensjsu/fa21-202-tomato-town/README.md

 <img src="images/wireframe.png" width="500">

 # Class Diagram
 All classes are dependent on the GameManager class.
+Player, Minion, Skeleton, and FlyGuy classes are dependent on each of the IAgentState classes respectively.
 <img src="images/class-diagram.png" width="1100">

 # Game State Diagram